serrestech/website/content/about.md

 ---

 ## Our activity
 Among other activities we host public presentations about software, business, technical aspects of life as also as hackathons, seminars, workshops and own projects.
-The language we use in our meetups is Greek or English (for foreign speakers or members).
+The language we use in our meetups is Greek or English (for foreign speakers or attendees).

 ---

-## How to join us
+## Join us
 Feel free to join our group in [Meetup](https://www.meetup.com/Serrai-Software-Development-Meetup) and follow us on social networks.
-Using out group at Meetup.com will help us plan better our needs for future meetups.
+Using our group at Meetup.com will help us plan better our future meetups.

 <br><br>